 I want to make clear from the off that I never lost all of my hair, and I don’t think my hair loss was ever immediately visible unless you knew where to look.
 But this is the story of how I lost 50% of my hair mass in a matter of weeks, and how and why we’re at a point where… and I still can’t believe I’m saying this… it’s started growing back, years later.

-Back when I was 15 years old, three key events in my chronic illness journey took place: I suffered a severe anaphylactic shock thanks to some pesky peanuts at a party, I had glandular fever without realising or ever being diagnosed, and my initial symptoms of M.E first began to appear.
+Back when I was 15 years old, three key events in my chronic illness journey took place: I suffered an anaphylactic shock (life-threatening allergic reaction) thanks to some pesky peanuts at a party, I had glandular fever without realising or ever being diagnosed, and my initial symptoms of M.E first began to appear.
 I couldn’t definitively say what triggered my hair loss, but on reflection, it must’ve been related to my poor scuppered immune system having some sort of crisis.
 As with most medical things at that age, I’m pretty sure my hair loss was originally attributed to teenage hormones, or stress from exams, or whatever other wishy-washy excuse my old GP could offer to get my backside out of their office.
 Such good times.

-It was a gradual development but eventually, we’d reached a point where I’d lightly run a hand over my head and it’d come out full of hair.
+Eventually, we’d reached a point where I’d lightly run a hand over my head and it’d come out full of hair.
 It was then that my mum and I took matters into our own hands, as we’ve so often had to do with my healthcare, and arranged to see a specialist.
 They confirmed that I was indeed losing hair, and found that I’d lost fifty percent of my hair mass at that time.
 Thankfully, recommended supplements helped to slow down the loss from then onwards, I took special care and precautions with my hair care, and I learned to suck it up and deal with it: I accepted the fact that my hair fell out and this was likely something I’d always have to contend with.

 All I can say about that point in time was how grateful I was to have had such thick, heavy hair beforehand.
 Although I was left with small visible bald patches, to an outsider, I don’t think you ever would’ve been able to tell what was happening unless you knew where to look.
 But when has any growing fifteen-year-old girl ever listened to reason when it comes to their appearance?
 I was fearful, embarrassed, and most of all self-conscious: I didn’t realise I was becoming seriously ill at that time, and not being able to hold on to my hair felt like some kind of failure on my part.